This article was updated August 24, 2020.

 What’s an AVA Valuation?

 An AVA is a geographic area where wine grapes are produced, as defined by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
-As of December 2018, there are 242 established AVAs in the United States, with 139 in the state of California.
+As of June 3, 2020, there are 248 established AVAs in the United States, with 139 in California.

 An AVA may have an intangible value associated with the quality of the grapes produced within it.
 Unlike land, producers may be able to amortize the value of this asset for tax purposes, but doing so requires a valuation to determine the intangible value of the AVA.